History

 Great Galaxy War (141 – 152 A.S.T):

-With the rising hatred against Coggorts, a religious preacher Daemon Lance gains popularity by advocating human supremacy.
+With the rising hatred against Coggorts, a religious preacher Daemon Lance gained popularity by advocating human supremacy.
 According to his idea, ancient humans were immortal and powerful beings.
 But the rival alien species grew jealous of them.
 They crafted magical artifacts and used them to drain human powers.
 As a result, humans lost their immortality and grew weaker.
-And now, Coggorts want to prevent humans from getting their powers back.
+And thus, Coggorts wanted to prevent humans from getting their powers back.

-Fueled by hatred, the majority of Stygians blindly follow Daemon.
-He unites all of Stygion under the Empire of the Holy Lance and proclaims himself as its Emperor.
-The Empire builds a mighty fleet empowered by ancient artifacts.
-The new Emperor launches devastating Holy Crusades across the galaxy, eradicating Coggorts and other non-human species.
+Fueled by hatred, the majority of Stygians blindly followed Daemon.
+He united all of Stygion under the Empire of the Holy Lance and proclaimed himself as its Emperor.
+The Empire built a mighty fleet empowered by ancient artifacts.
+The new Emperor launched devastating Holy Crusades across the galaxy, eradicating Coggorts and other non-human species.

 Solar Sails Space Pirates Faction Empire of the Holy Lance